OmicEra/OmicLearn/README.md

 - It is strongly recommended to install OmicLearn in its own environment using [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

   1. Redirect to the folder of choice and clone the repository: `git clone https://github.com/MannLabs/OmicLearn`
-  2. Create a new environment for OmicLearn: `conda create --name omic_learn python=3.9`
+  2. Create a new environment for OmicLearn: `conda create --name omiclearn python=3.9`
-  3. Activate the environment with  `conda activate omic_learn`
+  3. Activate the environment with  `conda activate omiclearn`
   4. Change to the OmicLearn directory with `cd OmicLearn` and install OmicLearn with `pip install .`

 - After a successful installation, type the following command to run OmicLearn: